 Simple Guide to Types of Whisk(e)y : Bourbon, Scotch, Rye

-What is the difference between Scotch, Bourbon, and Whiskey (or Whisky)?
+What is the difference between Types of Whiskey?
+Scotch, Bourbon, Etc…

 Great question.
 Whisk(e)y is the general overlying term to categorize them all.
 Basically, they’re all whiskeys and just different types of whiskeys.
 After that, it is just breaking them down into where in the world it comes from, the distillation processes which each region uses, and the grains used.
 Here’s where the main 5 whiskey types come from.